 3.4 Building Databases of People Visiting Your Premises

-As previously mentioned, face recognition is only useful if you have images to match against.
+As previously mentioned, facial recognition is only useful if you have images to match against.
 Previous examples have dealt with matching the faces of people crossing the camera against known databases of individuals.
 A potentially far more valuable practice to enterprise is to dynamically build reference databases consisting of the people who cross the camera.
 Unfortunately, this is also the practice that riles the populace the most and is rife with potential privacy intrusions.

 The increase in the use of CCTV cameras has led to an ever increasing volume of archived video footage.
 The intelligence in this footage typically remains inaccessible unless appropriately analysed and indexed.
 Such systems can be used to populate databases of “seen” individuals, thereby enabling searching for specific people of interest to determine if, when and where they have been present.
 This then allows the collation of data such as how frequently individuals visit your premises, how long they stay and when was the last time the individual visited your premises, as well as which of your locations any individual frequents and which is the most common.